 Homekey developments don’t require a public hearing for entitlement purposes.
 Regulations around Homekey can be found in Assembly Bill 83, which provides California Environmental Quality Act (CEQA) exemptions and streamlining guidance.
 Governments and developers have to move swiftly on the program, as the CARES Act funds expire on December 31, 2020.

-Jamboree is committed to involving the community in the development of Hillview Court and will host a second public community meeting on Thursday, October 22, 2020 at 6 p.m.
-To receive an invitation, join the interest list.
+Jamboree is committed to involving the community in the development of Hillview Court and held a second public community meeting on Thursday, October 22, 2020.
+The full slide presentation from this meeting will be posted soon.